MicrosoftDocs/visualstudio-docs/docs/debugger/finding-memory-leaks-using-the-crt-library.md

 1. In the **Value** column, replace the value shown with the allocation number of the memory allocation where you want the debugger to break.

-After you set a breakpoint on a memory-allocation number, you can continue to debug.
-Be careful to run under the same conditions, so the memory-allocation number does not change.
-When your program breaks at the specified memory allocation, you can use the **Call Stack** window and other debugger windows to determine the conditions under which the memory was allocated.
-Then, you can continue execution to observe what happens to the object and determine why it is not correctly deallocated.
+After you set a breakpoint on a memory-allocation number, continue to debug.
+Make sure to run under the same conditions, so the memory-allocation number doesn't change.
+When your program breaks at the specified memory allocation, use the **Call Stack** window and other debugger windows to determine the conditions under which the memory was allocated.
+Then, you can continue execution to observe what happens to the object and determine why it isn't correctly deallocated.

 Setting a data breakpoint on the object might also be helpful.
 For more information, see [Using breakpoints](../debugger/using-breakpoints.md).